 The Registrar may discontinue services, including the privilege of registration, to a person having a past due university account.
-The Bursar's Office will accept a check from any person for only the amount owed the University.
-Checks postdated will not be accepted nor will any check be held for deferred deposit.
-A penalty will be charged for returned checks.
+The Bursar's Office will accept payment from any person for only the amount owed the University.
 If the amount owed and penalty are not paid promptly, the student may be subject to legal action.